 Periventricular Leukomalacia (PVL)

 This brain injury is seen in some babies who are born prematurely.
 The more premature the baby the higher the risk of this injury occurring.
-The medical term refers to an injury to the white matter of the brain around the ventricles.
+The medical term, Periventricular Leukomalacia, refers to an injury to the white matter of the brain around the ventricles.
 The premature baby does not have a developed system for the supply of blood to all parts of the brain.
 In addition, the premature baby does not have a developed autoregulation system which, in essence, is the body’s mechanism to regulate blood pressure throughout one’s body to maintain adequate blood flow, and therefore oxygenation, to the brain.
 This makes a premature baby vulnerable to changes in blood pressure which compromises the blood flow to parts of the brain.
 This can result in irreversible neurological injury.